Skip to main content

 • Ensures the student understands the terms of employment (i.e. pay rate, start and end dates, performance expectations, dress code, etc.).

-• Must notify the SAFA office and Human Resources if the student is terminated or resigns from their position.
+• Must notify the SAFA office if the student is terminated or resigns from their position.

-• Ensures the student's timesheets in Web-Time (my.ontariotechu.ca/) reflect the hours worked.
+• Ensures the student's timesheets in Web-Time (my.ontariotechu.ca/) reflect the hours worked - will not apply in the summer program.

-• The employer is responsible for collecting and submitting the 3-page contract (signed by both the student and employer) to universityworks@ontariotechu.ca in the first week of employment.
+• The employer is responsible for collecting and submitting the three page contract (signed by both the student and employer) to universityworks@ontariotechu.ca in the first week of employment.

 • Understands and meets the terms of employment.